Wyoming Hill station: History

 The Boston and Maine Railroad (B&M) opened its line from Wilmington Junction to Boston on July 1, 1845.
 Boardman's Crossing station opened on Wyoming Avenue in North Malden by 1850.
 It was named for Joseph Boardman, who lived nearby; the street was named for the Wyoming Valley in Pennsylvania.
 North Malden split from Malden in 1850, becoming Melrose, due to development around the rail line.
 A station building was erected in late 1851, at which time the station was renamed Wyoming By the 1870s, the station building was located on the west side of the tracks just south of Wyoming Avenue.

 The B&M began construction of a new station building about 100 feet to the south in July 1900.
 The new station was built of light buff-colored brick, with red Longmeadow sandstone as trim and a slate roof.
 It was 55 feet long and 30 feet wide, with a 28 feet-square waiting room finished in brick and quartered oak.
 A 250 feet-long awning was built on the track side of the station, with a 350 feet long awning on the opposite platform.
 The architect was Henry B. Fletcher.
 The new station opened on February 24, 1901, at a final cost of $25,000.

 The station building was partially converted to a warehouse by 1962, and was demolished by 1977.
 The MBTA, formed in 1964 to subsidize suburban commuter rail service, began funding Reading Line service on January 18, 1965.
 Around 1978, the MBTA modified the names of several stations for clarity, with Wyoming station becoming Wyoming Hill.
 Rail service on the inner Haverhill Line was suspended from September 9 to November 5, 2023, to accommodate signal work.
 Substitute bus service was operated between Reading and Oak Grove, serving all intermediate stops.

 In 2024, the MBTA tested a temporary freestanding accessible platform design at Beverly Depot.
 These platforms do not require alterations to the existing platforms, thus skirting federal rules requiring full accessibility renovations when stations are modified, and were intended to provide interim accessibility at lower cost pending full reconstruction.
-Wyoming Hill is planned to be part of the second set of non-accessible stations to be modified with the temporary platforms.
+Wyoming Hill was planned to be part of the second set of non-accessible stations to be modified with the temporary platforms.
 Funding for design and construction came from Fair Share Amendment revenues.
 Design work began in the first half of 2024.
+As of May 2026, the accessible platforms at Wyoming Hill are expected to be complete by the end of 2026.